shmuelzon/home-assistant-floor-plan/README.md

 * Renderer - Select which rendering engine to use, YafaRay or SunFlow
 * Image format - The image file format of the resulting floor plan (PNG or JPEG)
 * Quality - Choose the rendering quality (low or high)
-* Sensitivity - [1, 100] The degree by which two pixels need to be different from one another to be taken into account for the generated overlay image.
-  Only relevant for "room overlay" light mixing mode and RGB lights
 * Output directory - The location on your PC where the floor plan images and YAML will be saved